-Portrayed By: Hal DelrichAsh's best friend.
+Played By: Hal DelrichAsh's best friend.
 The designated "leader" of the group, he was responsible for renting the cabin in the woods.
-He is the last person in the group to become possessed.

 - Nice Job Breaking It, Hero: Just as the recorder is about to rehearse the words to allow the dead to possess the living, Cheryl turns it off.
 However, Scotty turns it on again just to mess with her and the words are rehearsed, invoking the deadites.

-- Staking the Loved One: Is forced to put down Shelly.
+- Staking the Loved One: He's forced to put down Shelly.

 Evil Dead II: Dead By Dawn

 Played By: Sarah BerryProfessor Knowby's and Henrietta's daughter.
 She travels to the cabin to proceed with her research on the book of the dead, which her father was also pursuing.